Said Rasjad

-Said was appointed Mayor of Padang in 1947 after the previous mayor, Bagindo Azizchan was killed by Dutch forces, and then during the war he moved his government seat to Padangpanjang.
-But then the Dutch appointed Abdoel Hakim, to mayor of Padang.
+Said was appointed mayor of Padang in 1947 after the previous mayor, Bagindo Azizchan, was killed by Dutch forces.
+During the war Rasjad moved the government seat to Padangpanjang.
+Then, the Dutch appointed Abdoel Hakim as mayor of Padang.

-Said Rasjad was appointed as Military Regent of Agam from 1949 to 1950 replacing the Military Regent Dahlan Djambek.
-He was then appointed Regent of Padang Pariaman from 1950 to 1953.
+Said Rasjad was appointed as military regent of Agam from 1949 to 1950 replacing the previous military regent, Dahlan Djambek.
+Rasjad was then appointed regent of Padang Pariaman from 1950 to 1953.